antonelloceravola/ScriptFlow/README.md

 // Pause: 2000
 Something felt different.

-// Section of Chapter 1
+// Here a section of Chapter 1
 ## The Twist
 // Mode: Intense